 - 1 scant tsp baking powder

 - Chop the chocolate into small bits with a sharp knife.

 - Cream the butter and sugar together until very pale and fluffy.

 - Beat in the egg and vanilla extract.

 - Sift in the dry ingredients and mix together.
 Then stir in the chocolate until well combined.

 - Place teaspoonfuls onto lined baking trays spacing them well apart.
 I make between 24 to 30 depending on how generous I am with my teaspoon.

 - Bake at 180℃ (350℉, Gas 4) for 12-15 minutes until golden.
 Leave to cool for a couple of minutes, then transfer to a wire rack to cool.

 Random Recipes is a funtastic blogging event from Dom of Belleau Kitchen which can be very challenging at times.
 I particularly like it as you never quite know what you’re going to get and it stops my recipe books gathering dust on the shelves.

-Other than the chocolate, these chocolate chip oat cookies are cheap and cheerful biscuits to make, so I’m sending them off to Credit Crunch Munch with Camilla of Fab Food 4 All and Helen of Fuss Free Flavours.
+Other than the chocolate, these chocolate chip oat cookies are cheap and cheerful biscuits to make, so I’m sending them off to Credit Crunch Munch with Camilla of Fab Food 4 All.